 For cruise ship passengers, the Hilo Cruise Ship Volcano allows you to experience the awesome nature of volcanoes at Volcanoes National Park.
-On a comfortable motor coach, you will cruise along the 11 mile Crater Rim that circles Kilauea’s summit and you will make stops along the way to experience unique beauty of Hawaii’s volcanoes.
-You will see the range of the lava from smooth to jagged, and also view lava tubes, sulfur banks and bleak desert areas.
+On a comfortable motor coach, you will cruise along the Crater Rim that circles Kilauea’s summit and you will make stops along the way to experience unique beauty of Hawaii’s volcanoes including Steam Vents and crater overlooks.
+You will see the range of the lava from smooth to jagged.

-Reservations: This tour is only for Hilo Cruise Ship passengers.
-Due to high demand, this tour sells out weeks in advance.
+Reservations: These tour is only for Hilo Cruise Ship passengers.
+Due to high demand, these tours often sell out weeks in advance.

 What to Bring & Wear: We recommend wearing comfortable shoes and a light jacket.
 This tour Involves walking over relatively level terrain, possible lava and uneven ground.

-Vehicle: This tour is run on a 56-60 seat passenger motor coach.
+Vehicle: This tour is run on a 26 seat passenger mini-motor coach.
 Route may be modified due to National Park advisories

 Cancellation Policy: Cancellations must be made at least 48 hours before the start of the event.
 Tour subject to cancellation if the minimum number of 4 participants is not met.